C-RH-C/hcs-collector/README.md

 7 directories, 63 files
 ```

+Note.
+The structure above will be created automatically.
+No manual intervention is required.

-- And here the output of the processing
+- And here we can see the output of `process` option

 ```
 $ ./hcs-collector.py process